 Does a Breast Ultrasound Hurt?

 Breast ultrasounds should never feel painful or uncomfortable.
 However, you may feel slight discomfort if the transducer passes over a sensitive or tender area of your breast.
 Because ultrasound technology doesn’t use radiation, they are safe during pregnancy.

 “The ultrasound tech who I have seen for years is always incredibly kind and professional.
 I have never felt like I was being rushed through.
 They take their time with exams and are always available to answer your questions.”K.H. – Google

 Is There Any Downtime After My Breast Ultrasound?

 Most breast ultrasounds take about 30 minutes to complete.
 In most instances, you can resume your normal activities immediately after the exam.

-If your breast ultrasound or mammogram detects a suspicious mass, Dr. Richardson or Dr. Memsic — leaders of our imaging team — can perform an ultrasound-guided biopsy.
+If your breast ultrasound or mammogram detects a suspicious mass, your doctor can perform an ultrasound-guided biopsy.
 During this in-office procedure, the ultrasound helps direct the doctor to the exact area of concern.
-The ultrasound itself displays an image of your breast tissue, so the doctor can properly reach the mass in question.
+The ultrasound displays an image of your breast tissue so the doctor can efficiently reach the mass.

-First, your doctor inserts a tiny needle into the mass.
-Next, they remove a small sample of cells, which is later analyzed by a pathologist.
-This type of biopsy is less invasive than a surgical biopsy, and there is little to no scarring.
+During a biopsy, the doctor inserts a tiny needle into the mass.
+Next, they remove a small sample of cells, which a pathologist later analyzes.
+This type of biopsy is less invasive than a surgical biopsy, with little to no scarring.